Panera Copycat Broccoli Cheddar Soup

 Servings 6

-ladle full of cheddar cheese soup with broccoli
+Ladle full of broccoli cheddar cheese soup.

 Pin this now to find it later